Spring 2020 feels both impossibly distant and uncomfortably close.

 Disclosure: This post might contain affiliate links.
 If you buy through one of these links, it will not cost you anything extra, but we might get a small commission.
 Thank you for supporting us.
 To learn more, please read our full affiliate disclaimer page.

-Let’s just say I am not a fan of snow.
+Let’s just say I’m not a fan of snow.
 As in, I hate it with a passion.
-If we didn’t have kids in the school system here we would live far away from snow in the winter!
-Even with winter hiking possibilities, I hate it with a passion.
+If we didn’t have kids in school, we’d have wintered somewhere far away from the cold.
+Even with winter hiking options, I still hate it.

-Although the Covid19 pandemic started late 2019, we were still able to travel in January and February of 2020.
+Although the pandemic started late 2019, we were still able to travel in January and February of 2020.
 While it was great to be in The Bahamas and Mexico , eventually we had to return to New Hampshire.
-At that time, we did know about Covid19, it was far from our location and we lived in a happy denial from the possible pandemic reality.
+At that time, we did know about Covid19, it was far from our location and we clung to a kind of optimism that, in hindsight, feels almost innocent.

 During our flights back from Cancun late February, about half of the people on the plane from Cancun to Houston wore masks.
 Closer to a third wore a mask on the Houston – NYC leg.
 Then on the last leg, NYC to Boston almost nobody wore masks.
 This was late February, when the US had less than 20 diagnosed cases and they were all on the Pacific coast, so life on our East coast still was normal.

-Early March 2020, Covid19 reached the East Coast when New York City diagnosed their first Coronavirus patient.
-Sadly, at the same time, my brother in the Netherlands unexpectedly passed away, ( not related to Covid19 ) and naturally we wanted to attend the family and connect with family members.
+Early March 2020, Covid19 reached the East Coast.
+At the same time, my brother in the Netherlands unexpectedly passed away (not Covid-related).
+Naturally, we wanted to be with family.

-So we stayed home and Covid19 first crept, and then leaped closer and closer, including to our own small town in New Hampshire.
-While I was sad about my brother and missing his funeral, in hindsight it was the right decision.
-A week later all the travel restrictions were put into place and we could very well have gotten stuck in the Netherlands.
+So we stayed home.
+Danger crept closer each day, including to our small town in New Hampshire.
+While I grieved missing my brother’s funeral, in hindsight, it was the right decision.
+A week later, travel restrictions made the choice obvious.

 Every day we heard cardinals, chickadees, and suddenly our turkey vultures were back.
-One day we were driving around, looked up and there was a wake of vultures circling, waiting for us to trip and fall…
+One day we drove around and looked up—there was a wake of vultures circling above us, blissfully indifferent to human drama.

-So from the start of this pandemic, we birded a lot.
-Both planned and unplanned.
-For example, driving along the Connecticut River we noticed mergansers again.
-I might have yelled at Tom “Stop!
+From the start, we birded a lot.
+Planned and unplanned.
+Driving along the Connecticut River, I might have yelled at Tom: “Stop!
 Pull over!
 There be ducks!”
-Carpe diem!
-Glad he is a good sport about it.
+Carpe diem.
+He’s a good sport.

 Explore The World by Birding